Nissan Frontier Performance

 Acceleration and Power

-Powering the Frontier is a standard 2.5-liter four-cylinder engine that produces 152 horsepower and 171 pound-feet of torque.
-A five-speed manual transmission is standard with this engine.
-A 4.0-liter V6 engine with 261 horsepower and 281 pound-feet of torque, paired with a six-speed manual transmission, is optional on king cab models, though it is standard on crew cab models.
-A five-speed automatic is available with either engine.
-A two-wheel drive Frontier with the four-cylinder engine achieves an EPA fuel economy rating of 19/23 mpg city/highway, which is slightly less than the Toyota Tacoma’s rating.
-Upgrading to either the V6 and/or four-wheel drive slightly lowers the Frontier’s fuel economy ratings.
+The Nissan Frontier comes standard with a 2.5-liter four-cylinder engine that produces 152 horsepower and 171 pound-feet of torque.
+A 4.0-liter V6 engine is optional, which produces 261 horsepower and 281 pound-feet of torque.
+Four-cylinder models come standard with a five-speed manual transmission and V6 models have a six-speed manual.
+A five-speed automatic transmission is available with either engine.
+The base 2015 Frontier gets an EPA fuel economy rating of 19/23 mpg city/highway, which is about average for the class.

 Handling and Braking